dotnet/AspNetCore.Docs/aspnet/client-side/bundling-and-minification.rst

 =============  ===============================================================================================================================
 Module Name	   Description
 =============  ===============================================================================================================================
 gulp	       The gulp streaming build system.
-For more information, see gulp. rimraf	       A Node deletion module.
-For more information, see rimraf. gulp-concat	   A module that will concatenate files based on your operating systems newline character.
-For more information, see gulp-concat. gulp-cssmin	   A module that will minify CSS files.
-For more information see gulp-cssmin. gulp-uglify	   A module that minifies files using the UglifyJS toolkit.
-For more information, see gulp-uglify.
+For more information, see `gulp <https://www.npmjs.com/package/gulp>`_. rimraf	       A Node deletion module.
+For more information, see `rimraf <https://www.npmjs.com/package/rimraf>`_. gulp-concat	   A module that will concatenate files based on your operating systems newline character.
+For more information, see `gulp-concat <https://www.npmjs.com/package/gulp-concat>`_. gulp-cssmin	   A module that will minify CSS files.
+For more information see `gulp-cssmin <https://www.npmjs.com/package/gulp-cssmin>`_. gulp-uglify	   A module that minifies *.js* files using the `UglifyJS <https://www.npmjs.com/package/gulp-cssmin>`_ toolkit.
+For more information, see `gulp-uglify <https://www.npmjs.com/package/gulp-uglify>`_.
 =============  ===============================================================================================================================

 Once modules are registered from *gulpfile.js*, the tasks are specified.
 Visual Studio 2015 registers six tasks based on the following code contained in *gulpfile.js*: